-The Vienna-based conductor Rubén Dubrovsky was born in Buenos Aires to an artistic family of Polish-Italian descent.
+The Vienna-based conductor and multi-instrumentalist Rubén Dubrovsky was born in Buenos Aires.

-As Artistic Director of the Bach Consort Wien which he co-founded in 1999, he regularly performs at Vienna Musikverein and Theater an der Wien.
-Under his direction, the Ensemble has been invited to major venues and festivals such as the Bolshoi Theatre, Brucknerhaus Linz, the Mozartwoche Salzburg and the Handel Festival in Halle, Palau de la Música Catalana in Barcelona and Rokokotheater Schwetzingen.
+As Artistic Director of the Bach Consort Wien ensemble which he co-founded in 1999, Rubén regularly performs at Vienna Musikverein and Theater an der Wien.
+Under his direction, the Ensemble has been invited to major venues and festivals such as the Bolshoi Theatre, Brucknerhaus Linz, the Mozartwoche Salzburg, Philharmonie Köln, Philharmonie Essen, the Handel Festival in Halle, Palau de la Música Catalana in Barcelona and Rokokotheater Schwetzingen.

 Rubén Dubrovsky is also Artistic Director of Third Coast Baroque which has brought together “Chicago’s most accomplished instrumentalists and singers” (Chicago Tribune) since its founding in 2016.
 The Ensemble has enjoyed considerable success with numerous Chicago premieres of works such as Handel’s oratorio Il Trionfo del Tempo e del Disinganno, motets by Gaspar Fernández, sacred music from the Viennese court and Vivaldi arias with the mezzo-soprano Vivica Genaux.

 Since his acclaimed opera debut in 2008 with Vivaldi’s Orlando furioso in Bonn, opera has become an important pillar of Rubéns conducting activities.
-He first focused on the stage works of Handel and Mozart.
-He has led productions of Giulio Cesare, Alcina, Rinaldo, Radamisto, Agrippina, Tamerlano, Orlando, Semiramide, Oreste, Semele and Serse, as well as Don Giovanni, Mitridate, Idomeneo, La Clemenza di Tito, Le Nozze di Figaro, Così fan tutte and Die Zauberflöte.
+He first focused on the stage works of Georg Friedrich Handel and Wolfgang Amadeus Mozart before leading productions of Handel’s Giulio Cesare, Rinaldo, Radamisto, Agrippina, Tamerlano, Orlando, Semiramide, Oreste, Semele, Serse, Alcina, and of Mozart’s Don Giovanni, Mitridate, Idomeneo, La Clemenza di Tito, Le Nozze di Figaro, Così fan tutte, Die Zauberflöte.

-Among Dubrovsky’s most important past engagements are the first production of Monteverdi’s Incoronazione di Poppea for the Semperoper Dresden, the Moscow premiere of Handel’s Rinaldo for the Bolshoi Theatre, two new productions of Giulio Cesare at Opernhaus Leipzig and Oper Köln, and the opening of the Martín y Soler Theatre at the Valencia Palau de Les Arts with the opera L’Arbore di Diana.
-He has also conducted A. Scarlatti’s Marco Attilio Regolo and Il Primo omicidio, Lully’s Atys, Vivaldi’s Orlando furioso, Porpora’s Polifemo, Gluck’s Orfeo ed Euridice and Alceste, Rossini’s Tancredi and La Cenerentola.
+Among Dubrovsky’s most important past engagements are the first production of Monteverdi’s Incoronazione di Poppea for the Semperoper Dresden, the Moscow premiere of Handel’s Rinaldo for the Bolshoi Theatre, two new productions of Giulio Cesare at Opernhaus Leipzig and Oper Köln, and the opening of the Martín y Soler Theatre at the Valencia Palau de Les Arts with the opera L’Arbore di Diana he subsequently presented at the Theater an der Wien.

-Rubén’s symphonic repertoire ranges from the 18th to the 21st century with works by Haydn, Mozart, Beethoven, Schubert, Mendelssohn, Schumann, Brahms, Wagner, Zemlinsky, Bloch, Stravinsky, Shostakovich, Weinberg, Pärt and Strasnoy.
+Rubén Dubrovsky’s symphonic repertoire ranges from the 18th to the 21st century with works by Haydn, Mozart, Beethoven, Schubert, Mendelssohn, Schumann, Brahms, Tchaikovsky, Wagner, Zemlinsky, Bloch, Stravinsky, Weinberg, Shostakovich, Pärt and Strasnoy.

-Rubén’s passionate academic research into the common roots of traditional South American music and European Baroque music led to the TV documentary “Bach to the Roots” and to the CD “Vidala” (Gramola), which was nominated in two categories at the German Record Critics’ Award (Preis der deutschen Schallplattenkritik).
+His passionate academic research into the common roots of traditional South American music and European Baroque music led to the TV documentary “Bach to the Roots” (2015) and to the CD “Vidala” (Gramola), which was nominated in two categories at the German Record Critics’ Award (Preis der deutschen Schallplattenkritik).

-Dubrovsky has been appointed as the new principal conductor of the Staatstheater am Gärtnerplatz in Munich where he lately conducted The Rake’s Progress and Le Nozze di Figaro.
+Since 2023, Rubén Dubrovsky has been principal conductor of the Staatstheater am Gärtnerplatz in Munich where he lately conducted The Rake’s Progress and Le Nozze di Figaro.